torvalds/linux/Documentation/driver-api/usb/gadget.rst

-Systems need specialized hardware support to implement OTG, notably including a special *Mini-AB* jack and associated transceiver to support *Dual-Role* operation: they can act either as a host, using the standard Linux-USB host side driver stack, or as a peripheral, using this ``gadget`` framework.
+Systems need specialized hardware support to implement OTG, notably including a special *Mini-AB* jack and associated transceiver to support *Dual-Role* operation: they can act either as a host, using the standard GNU/Linux-USB host side driver stack, or as a peripheral, using this ``gadget`` framework.
 To do that, the system software relies on small additions to those programming interfaces, and on a new internal component (here called an "OTG Controller") affecting which driver stack